paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/tuning.md

 Default is 400 / 10, if you want a stiffer loop, then change to f ex 800 / 20 and onwards.
 Increase until the motor misbehaves and go back to a safe setting.

+### Backlash
+Tuning systems with backlash can be difficult.
+Sometimes a small D-part helps to reduce spikes in the centralized ecmc position loop controller output.